SPRINGMEYER LAW

 The information on this page should not be construed as legal advice.

 Entrepreneurs often ask whether they should be incorporating in California (or their home state) or if they are better protected by incorporating in Delaware or some other jurisdiction.
-Their concerns are often focused on taxes, liability of management and governance of the corporation.
-However, for the tech startup, the question may best be centered around finance, as I will explain below.
+Their concerns are often focused on taxes, limitations on personal liability and governance of the corporation.
+However, for venture scale startups, the question may best be centered around finance, as I will explain below.

 Why do companies choose to incorporate in Delaware?